ergoplatform/ergodocs/docs/dev/scs/sigma/improved-signatures.md

 (secret randomness is omitted to avoid private key extraction).

-Then Alice must store secret hints locally and provide public to Bob.
+Then Alice must store secret hints locally and provide the public with Bob.
 Bob is signing using Alice's hints by sending a request to /wallet/transaction/sign like:

 ```
 {